Asynchronous Bioplausible Neuron for SNN for Event Vision: Methodology

 The rate of change of the membrane potential is a critical parameter for predicting a dynamic threshold in SNNs.
 It serves as an indicator of the neuron's responsiveness to incoming spikes and plays an essential role in governing the neuron's firing behavior.
 Positive correlations between dynamic thresholds and membrane potentials have been observed in several areas of diverse biological nervous systems.
 In \cite{Fontaine2014Spike-thresholdVivo.}, the average membrane potential is correlated with an average threshold to predict the dynamic threshold.
 Instead, in this work we correlate the rate of change of membrane potential with a threshold.
 A high rate of change often signifies that the neuron is receiving a burst of spikes, necessitating a higher threshold to maintain neuronal homeostasis.
 Conversely, a lower rate of change could indicate that the neuron is less active, allowing for a lower dynamic threshold to be sensitive to sparse inputs.
 Incorporating the rate of change of the membrane potential into the calculation of a dynamic threshold ensures that the SNNs can adapt to varying synaptic activities, thereby emulating the adaptability and energy efficiency observed in biological neurons.

-The BDETT method presented in \cite{Ding2022BiologicallyNetworks} considers the statistical cues of the membrane potential, whereas, in this work we adopt the derivative term, denoted as $\eta \cdot \frac{dv_{i}(t)}{dt}$, which captures the rate of change of membrane potential of neuron $i$ at time $t$, denoted by $v_{i}(t)$.
+The BDETT method presented in \cite{Ding2022BiologicallyNetworks} calculates the dynamic threshold using the average of membrane potentials and thresholds.
+In a layer with varied neuronal activity, not all neurons are always active.
+Including inactive neurons in this calculation can pull the average value lower.
+Applying this reduced average threshold to highly active neurons may result in excessive spiking, leading to overly aggressive neuronal activity.
+In contrast, in this work, we adopt the neuron-specific derivative term, denoted as $\eta \cdot \frac{dv_{i}(t)}{dt}$, which captures the rate of change of membrane potential of neuron $i$ at time $t$, denoted by $v_{i}(t)$.
 To numerically compute the derivative, a finite difference approximation is employed.
 This involves the subtraction of the membrane potential at the previous timestep from the current potential, followed by division by the timestep size $\Delta t$.
 The scaling factor $\eta$, which is set to a value less than 1, reduces the rate of change to ensure that the rate of change of the threshold remains less than the rate of change of the potential.
 The explicit equation for the derivative term is given as: